UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 A tuple would be an issue when adding donors since it is an immutable data structure.

 A list would satisfy all of the needed features with a fairly simple code to implement.
 It makes the most sense to use a list for the main data structure.
-Actually, and we can use a combination of both tuples and a list.
+Actually, we can use a combination of both tuples and a list.

 Here is a potential data structure to consider: